weirdpattern/weirdpattern.com/content/posts/2016/November/1/create-key-container.md

 ---
 title: "Create a key container"
-description: "Learn how to create a new key container for your applications"
+abstract: "Learn how to use ASP.NET IIS Registration Tool to create an RSA public/private key pair in the specified container."
 cover: "/images/encryption.jpg"
 date: "2016-01-11"
 category: "snippets"